scottleibrand/SystematicReviewer/README.md

 python download_articles_and_embeddings.py <filename>.csv
 ```

-where `<filename>.csv` is the name of the CSV file containing the articles to be downloaded and extracted.
+where `<filename>.csv` is the name of the CSV file containing the papers to be downloaded and extracted.

-The CSV should have an ArticleURL column containing the URL of each article's full text HTML or PDF.
+The CSV should have an ArticleURL column containing the URL of each paper's full text HTML or PDF.

 #### Output

-The script will output a JSON file containing the text and embeddings of each section of the article.
+The script will output a JSON file containing the text and embeddings of each section of the paper.

 ### answer_questions.py